lbaehren/prometheus-sumo/documentation/pages/prometheus-sumo.md

         ├── lib
         └── tests

-Not included in this picture yet is the `release` directory (containing the standard set of sub-directories, such as `include`, `lib`, etc.), which is set as the default installation location.
+Not included in this picture yet is the `release` directory (containing the standard set of sub-directories, such as `include`, `lib`, etc.), which is set as the default
+\ref sumo_install "installation location".

 \section sumo_build Configuration and build